High Atlas: Areas of interest

 At the foot of the High Atlas one finds Aït Benhaddou, a ksar (Maghribi قـصـر, fortified village) still in use.
 The ksar is widely used in the film industry.

 At approximately mid-range, the Amesfrane Rock Wall rises some 1650 ft from a dry riverbed wadi.
 The formation is composed of rounded columns patterned with horizontal ridges that occurred as a result of erosion, which caused travellers to nickname it "the Cathedral", for its resemblance to a gothic cathedral.

-Among the summits at a height of 1,600 m height lies the Kasbah of Telouet on the road to Marrakech.
+Among the summits at a height of 1,600 m height lies the Kasbah of Telouet on the road to Marrakesh.
 The canyons and ravines of the Dadès and the Todra are also points of interest.